 Line 163.
 It is not clear to me how long, during the course of a day (24h), it took the temperature to shift from Tmax to Tmin? e.g. °C x hour.

-We appreciate the detailed comment of the reviewer.
 The duration of the temperature shift depended on the range between Tmax and T min and the hours of light (changing every month).
-We have added a supplementary table with the detailed climatic chambers programs, see supplementary Table S1
+We have added a supplementary table with the detailed climatic chamber programs, see supplementary Table S1

 Line 167.
 Please specify the temperature below 0 that you have used